SUNET/cnaas-nms/docs/reporef/index.rst

 Settings are defined at different levels and inherited (possibly overridden) in several steps.
 For example, NTP servers might be defined in the "global" settings to impact the entire managed network, but then overridden for a specific device type that needs custom NTP servers.
-The inheritence is defined in these steps: Global -> Core/Dist/Access -> Device specific.
+The inheritence is defined in these steps:
+Global -> Fabric -> Core/Dist/Access -> Group -> Device specific.
 The directory structure looks like this:

 - global